HeidiDragomir/HeidiDragomir/README.md

 <br/>

-- 👀 I'm passionate about continuous learning, I love JavaScript and backend with Node/Express, my plan is to learn .Net or C# or Python in the future.
+- 👀 I'm passionate about continuous learning, I love JavaScript and backend with Node/Express.
-- 🧠 I'm currently learning Next.js.
+- 🧠 I'm currently learning C# and .Net.
 - 👨‍💻 All of my projects are available [here](https://github.com/HeidiDragomir?tab=repositories).
-- 👯 I'm doing my internship right now to develop my skills and gain useful experience.
+- 👯 I did an internship (8 months) at a startup in order to develop my skills and gain useful experience.
 - 🤝 I'm open to work.

 ---